puppetlabs/puppet-docs/source/guides/modules.markdown

 Modules are easily re-distributable.
-For example, this will enable you to have the default site configuration under /etc/puppet, with modules shipped by puppet proper in /usr/share/puppet/.
+For example, this will enable you to have the default site configuration under `/etc/puppet`, with modules shipped by Puppet proper in `/usr/share/puppet/`.
 You could also have other directories containing a happy mix-and-match of version control checkouts in various states of development and production readiness.

 Modules are available in Puppet version 0.22.2 and later.